symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         2-of-2 multisig account example

-One of the accounts, for example Alice ones, announces a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` wrapped in an :ref:`aggregate transaction <aggregate-transaction>`, increasing ``minApprovalDelta``.
+One of the accounts, for example Alice's, announces a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` wrapped in an :ref:`aggregate transaction <aggregate-transaction>`, increasing ``minApprovalDelta``.

 1) Create a modify multisig account transaction, increasing minAprovalDelta in one unit.